kdeldycke/kevin-deldycke-blog/content/posts/how-to-export-backup-lotus-notes-mails.md

 title: How-to export/backup Lotus Notes mails
 wordpress_id: 1574
 category: English
-tags: Backup, Databases, E-mail, export, IBM Lotus Notes, windows
+tags: Backup, Databases, email, export, Lotus Notes, Windows

 You are using Lotus Notes as your mail platform.
 Unfortunately your mailbox has a quota you've already reached and you need space.
 A solution consist in exporting regularly your mails on your local machine to free up your inbox.
 Here is a little article documenting the export procedure using the fat desktop client.